truevault/rollbar-java/README.md

 ## Overview

-`java-rollbar` is a set of maven modules that allows reporting issues to Rollbar in anything that can use Java.
+This library allows reporting issues to Rollbar in anything that can use Java.

 It's still under development, and many of the design decisions may still be altered.
 If you have an opinion voice it in the issues!